AhmedMattar21/Memo/README.md

-# SmartNotes
+# Memo
-A simple Django CRUD app with users authentication and authorization.
+A simple Django CRUD app

+> it will be one of the apps to manage with your admin app